-The Flu Season is Here by Frank Garcia
+The Flu Season is Here by Your Marque Team

 The 2012-2013 flu season is here, and it has hit Southern California harder than ever.
 This season’s influenza outbreak has been the worst in over a decade.
 There may be uncertainty about who should get a flu shot.
 The Centers for Disease Control (CDC) has worked with influenza vaccine manufacturers to provide specific guidelines to educate the public.
 The CDC advises anyone older than 6 months of age to get a flu shot as soon as the vaccine is available for the season.
 There are certain high-risk individuals who especially should get the vaccination:

 - Household contacts and people who care for those younger than 5 years of age

 - Expecting mothers, or those who wish to become pregnant

 - Residents of nursing homes or other facilities

 - Those afflicted with chronic conditions such as asthma, diabetes, heart disease

 The following individuals should NOT get the vaccine: